-The Contractor shall perform all work under this Contract in accordance with the best landscape maintenance practices and in keeping with the high aesthetic level of the Contract Sites being maintained.
+The Contractor shall perform all work in accordance with the best landscape maintenance practices and in keeping with the high aesthetic level of the Contract Sites being maintained.
 The Technical Representative shall periodically inspect all maintenance operations and approve or reject the work performed and methods or materials used.